wing-puah/thegeekwing-jekyll/_posts/technology/2017-08-02-this-blog-is-now-on-jekyll.md

   - "Technology"
 banner: "/blog/2017/08/jekyll-blog.jpg"
 tags: [jekyll, blogging, wordpress]
-description: Shfiting from Wordpress to Jekyll and I never looking back.
+description: Shfit my blog from Wordpress to Jekyll.
+Here is why I am never looking back.
 ---
 ## Wordpress
 I have been using Wordpress hosted on Hostgator for at least 6 years now.